The Blue Cash Preferred from American Express may yield hundreds of dollars in annual rewards for the right type of spender.

 Why should you get this card?

-Despite the annual fee, the Blue Cash Preferred card is one of our favorite cards for families.
+Despite the annual fee after the first year, the Blue Cash Preferred card is one of our favorite cards for families.
 It helps take the sting out of carpool lines and long commutes by offering a generous rewards rate on U.S. gas station spending, and it offers one of the highest cash back bonuses you can get when you use your card at U.S. supermarkets.

 Other things to know